-An internship generally should last approximately the same time period as a graduate term and will result in one full-course credit toward a master’s degree.
-The typical weekly workload for such internships is six-10 hours, although workload varies.
-Some internships involve more work each week for a shorter period.
-Internships may be paid or unpaid.
+An internship generally should last the same time period as a 12- to 14-week graduate term, and will result in one full-course credit toward a master’s degree.
+The typical weekly workload for such internships is about 10 hours, although some internships can be part-time or full-time hours.

 Because students receive course credit for internships, they pay tuition levels equal to one writing program course.
-Depending on university rules and the organization’s guidelines, the Science Writing Program may pay a faculty member to monitor an internship, or it may arrange to pay an on-site supervisor for the intern or the organization providing the internship, or both.
-The Program Coordinator will arrange any Johns Hopkins payments privately for the student, who is not permitted to be involved in financial agreements.
+The writing program may pay a faculty member to monitor an internship, or it may arrange to pay an on-site supervisor for the intern or the organization providing the internship, or both.

 Internship proposals will be evaluated for academic and professional value.
-An internship should provide practical or professional experience or other special experience that is relevant to graduate study in writing and to the goals of writing or editing about science, medicine, technology or related fields.
-An internship focused on secretarial, clerical or low-level labor would not be evaluated as highly as one that involves writing, research, editing, writing support or other direct professional or practical work or experience.
-Students especially should seek internships that provide exposure to the highest levels of professional or practical experience, even if the student is not directly involved.
+An internship should provide practical or professional experience or other special experience that is relevant to graduate study in writing.
+An internship focused on secretarial, clerical, or low-level labor would not be evaluated as highly as one that involves writing, research, editing, writing support, or other direct professional or practical work.
+Students should especially seek internships that provide exposure to the highest levels of professional or practical experience, even if the student is not directly involved.
 The student’s proposal should address the following issues: